Content from Working With Variables

 file called

-have it open.
-Instead of line 9, where patient_number
+don’t already have it open.
+Instead of lines 5 and 7, where

-line, and right at the top of our script we’ll add the function
+So lets remove those lines, and right at the top of our script we’ll

 MATLAB